 Requirements for the Major in Philosophy

 To complete the major in philosophy, a student must take a minimum of 10 courses, including Philosophy 151, 231, and 232.
 The remaining seven elective courses must include at least one that satisfies the metaphysics and epistemology area requirement (M&E); one that satisfies the values area requirement (V); and one that satisfies the diversity requirement (D).
 Among the seven electives, only one from the 100-level may be counted, at least three must be at or above the 300-level, only one from 483/484 may be counted, and only one from 491/492 may be counted.
-In addition, students must enroll in two semesters of the philosophy colloquium (401 and 402).
+In addition, in their senior year students must enroll in two semesters of the philosophy colloquium (401 and 402).
 No courses taken satisfactory/unsatisfactory may be counted in fulfillment of major requirements, nor may any courses counting for fewer than three credits.

 Honors in Philosophy